Splunk != vs. NOT Difference Detail Explained with Examples

 Different between

-in Splunk search condition, search result and performance impact.
+!= and NOT in Splunk search condition, search result and performance impact.
 How to exclude field from search result?When you want to exclude results from your search you can use

-operator or the !=
+the NOT operator or the != field expression.

 However there is a significant difference in the results that are returned from these two methods.